bigOconstant/gojwt/Readme.md

 # Golang jwt service

-Unhappy with python as it grows to larger sizes, this is rewritting my auth microservice in go where things mostly make since.
+Unhappy with python as it grows to larger sizes, this is a rewrite of my auth microservice in go.
+In go things mostly make since.